Mahesh1416/ml_regression_Bashyal/PROJECT_SUMMARY.md

 ---
 ### 3. Feature Engineering
-- I converted categorical data (i.e., somker status to numeric data)
+- I converted categorical data (i.e., 'smoker') to numeric data
 - No new features were created
 ---